-Domestic Violence Brochure (2614-P)

-W-2 agencies are required to provide a copy of the Domestic Violence Brochure at the appointment with the RS or when an applicant who submitted an ACCESS application interviews with the FEP.
-If the appointment with the FEP is telephonic, the FEP must provide an electronic copy of the brochure during the intake appointment.
+Domestic Violence Brochure (2614-P) The Domestic Violence Brochure must be provided at the appointment with the RS or when an applicant who submitted an ACCESS application interviews with the FEP.
+If the appointment with the FEP is virtual, the FEP must provide an electronic copy of the brochure during the intake appointment.
 For safety reasons, it is important that W-2 agency staff point out the brochure so that the applicant can decide if it is safe to keep.
-Including the brochure in a stack of other papers may put the applicant or participant at risk if he or is unaware of its presence.

-TANF Electronic Benefit Transfer Transaction Restrictions Flyer (2947-P) W-2 agencies must provide the TANF EBT Restrictions Flyer to all W-2 applicants during the application process and at eligibility reviews.
+Including the brochure in a stack of other papers may put an individual at risk if they are unaware of it.
+TANF Electronic Benefit Transfer Transaction Restrictions Flyer (2947- P) The TANF EBT Restrictions Flyer must be provided to all W-2 applicants during the application process and at eligibility reviews.
 The flyer identifies specific merchant locations where TANF funded assistance cannot be accessed and specifies types of electronic benefit transfer transactions that are prohibited.

-This discussion provides an opportunity to educate participants about responsible spending to provide for basic needs.
-History: Release 23-02; Release 21-02; Release 20-05; Release 19-02; Release 14-01; Release 11-06.
+History: Release 24-01; Release 23-02; Release 21-02; Release 20-05; Release 19-02; Release 14-01; Release 11-06.